Kristopher38/OC-Von-Neumann-probe/README.md

 \*Additional inventory upgrades go into the upgrade containers, design subject to change

-\*Wireless network card is tier 1 because it doesn't require ender pearls to craft and those are hard to get
+\*Wireless network card is tier 1 because it doesn't require ender pearls to craft and those are impossible to get without player presence

 ### Summarized material list
 Quantity | Material | Method of acquisition